-Our Catholic mission, vision, philosophy, goals, and students are at the central core of our curriculum.
+Our Catholic mission, vision, philosophy, goals, and students are at the central core of our curriculum and we will not present students with a curriculum that defies written (Papal authority) Catholic beliefs.
 With a focus on student centered learning, the faculty utilizes a variety of instructional techniques, strategies, and assessment methods to implement the curriculum.
-Technology is integrated into the curriculum to enhance teaching and learning, and to develop 21st century skills.
+Technology is integrated into the curriculum to enhance teaching and learning, and to develop next century skills.

 The core curriculum of religion, English language arts, mathematics, science and social studies are supported by art, technology, foreign language, music, health and physical education curricula at various grade levels.
 The Archdiocesan curriculum is aligned with national and state standards.
 Specific textbook information is available on request.